tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

 \* *LSI (Local Secondary Index)*

-- Alternate range key for your table, local to the hash key (except: partition + range key)
+- *Alternate range key for your table*, local to the hash key (except: partition + range key)
 - **LSI must be defined at table creation time**
 - Uses the WCU and RCU of the main table (No special throttling considerations)

 \* *GSI (Global Secondary Index)*

-- To speed up queries on non-key attributes, use a Global Secondary Index
+- **To speed up queries on non-key attributes**, use a Global Secondary Index
 - GSI = partition key (***can be new***) + `optional` sort key
 - Literally create a new `table` with:
   - Partition key + Optional Sort key